Mosaics & Original Woodblock Prints

 “What is man without the beasts?
 If all the beasts were gone, man would die from a great loneliness of the spirit.
 For whatever happens to the beasts, soon happens to man.
 All things are connected.”"

-Jacquemain was recently featured in an article in Westways, the Automobile Club of Southern California's membership magazine.
-In it she was interviewed about what inspired her to found the Wildling Art Museum which was then exhibiting the cover art of early Westways magazines.
+Jacquemain is the founder and inspiration behind the Wildling Art Museum located in Solvang, California in the Santa Ynez Valley.
+She and her husband Dave started the Museum with 12 close friends and collegues in 1997.
+She was featured in an article in Westways, the Automobile Club of Southern California's membership magazine for which she was interviewed about what inspired her to found the Wildling Art Museum which was then exhibiting the cover art of early Westways magazines.
 To see a copy of this article, click HERE.
-Jacquemain is the founder and inspiration behind the Wildling Art Museum currently located in Solvang, California in the Santa Ynez Valley.
-She and her husband Dave started the Museum with 12 close friends and collegues in 1997.
 In 2012 she was honored by the Board of Directors by awarding her the Wilderness Spriit Award.
-She also founded the Creekspirit Wildlife Foundation in 2003 to promote private support for the preservation of wildlife in California and the West.
+She and her husband also founded the Creekspirit Wildlife Foundation in 2003 to promote private support for the preservation of wildlife in California and the West.
+Jacquemain has received several commissions to design and develop mosaic murals that are currently installed at Santa Barbara's Cottage Hospital and the Goleta Valley Cottage Hospital, First Presbyterian Church, Santa Barbara Maritime Musweum, Wildling Museum of Art and Nature, and the Santa Barbara Botanic Gardens as well as other public and private collections, and at her own private Creekspirit Garden of Art.
+Jacquemain is featured in a new documentary film entitled "The Artist and the Great Bear" that was screened at the 2018 Santa Barbara International Film Festival.

 CLICK BELOW TO VIEW JACQUEMAIN'S: